 Much of the holidays after divorce conflict we see is when the parents compete with each other over the present giving.
 Don’t let that happen.
 Rather, spend some time early coordinating the gift giving with the other parent.
 Perhaps consider purchasing joint gifts.
 Don’t let something as beautiful as gift giving turn into an ugly competition.

 Don’t Project Your Own Emotions About the Holidays After Divorce Onto Your Kids.

-Holidays stir up all kinds of feelings and emotions.
+Holiday visitation stirs up all kinds of feelings and emotions.
 Regret, guilt, anger, resentment, loneliness- these are feelings that can pop up in spades during the holidays.
 However, if these are your emotions, they might not necessarily be what your kids are feeling.
 We have a tendency to project our own feelings and frustrations onto others, when that is usually not appropriate.
 Be aware of that and keep your expression of emotions in check.
-Be selfless and make the holidays about others and what their needs are.
-Be keenly aware, that your kids’ needs will likely include time with the other parent.
+Stay selfless and make the holidays about others and what their needs are.
+Be mindful, that your kids’ needs will likely include time with the other parent.

 In summary, the holidays after divorce can be a time when cherished memories are created.
 However, they can also be a time of heartache and terrible memories if not done properly.
-Don’t let the holidays after divorce be a flashpoint for your kids to remember how badly you and your ex behaved.
+Don’t let problems with holiday visitation be a flashpoint for your kids to remember how badly you and your ex behaved.
 Let it be “Peace on Earth” for your kids.
 That means that you need to take responsibility to be a peacemaker with the other parent.

 These are just a few ideas.
 Maybe you have some ideas or tips.
 Share them with me!